-- Manufacturing & Support Services
+- Manufacturing Services and Products

 Genetic model creation services.
 Engineering human targets?
 Ease the integration of genetically created models with your downstream discovery using our genetic model creation and contract breeding services.
 If a genetic model exists, our decades of breeding experience can get you the cohorts needed.

 Immunodeficient mouse models.
 Test your therapy in models that effectively host human tissue.

 CRISPR/Cas 9 gene editing.
 Use CRISPR technology as a cost-effective method for cellular assay development in a variety of early discovery applications.

 Antisense oligonucleotide screening.
 Accelerate your hit ID and optimization of the optimal ASO with our in vitro screening platform.